1 teen dead, 2 injured after crash on SR-112

 NORTHWEST MIAMI-DADE, FLA.
-(WSVN) - One teenager is dead and two others were injured, after an overnight single-car crash in Northwest Miami-Dade.
+(WSVN) - One teenager is dead and two others were injured during an overnight, single-car crash in Northwest Miami-Dade.

 Police received a 911 call at around 3 a.m., Wednesday, of a fatal crash along the eastbound lanes of State Road 112.